farzad-rezaei/myFirst-Taban-Project-/README.md

 # myFirst-Taban-Project

-# this is a very  simple script from Farzad to say hello to world with js.
+# this is a very  simple app to recocnize prime numbers in js.